Just in case you’re curious, here’s a description of the various hardware and software I use to work and play.

 Internet

 I recently upgraded my home network to Ubiquiti gear including the Ubiquiti UDM Pro Max 10 Gbps Cloud Gateway, a Ubiquiti USW-Pro-Max 48-port PoE switch, and four Ubiquiti U6 Enterprise wireless access points connected to Comcast 1400/40 Business Internet.
 All the various media centers and computer workstations are hardwired with Ubiquiti PoE managed switches.
+I also have Ubiquiti cameras and a Ring doorbell outside the house, mostly to keep an eye on package deliveries.

 Now that we’re streaming from home I have a redundant Internet connection via Starlink.
 The UDM-Pro-Max fails over automatically within a few seconds should Comcast drop out.